Sunset Shimmer: My Little Pony: Equestria Girls

 Sunset is the main protagonist of the third film, in which she participates in the Friendship Games competition as one of the Canterlot High School Wondercolts.
-She becomes suspicious of Twilight Sparkle's human world counterpart, who is a member of the rival Crystal Prep Academy Shadowbolts team and has been inadvertently draining Equestrian magic from her human friends.
-Sunset later defeats and reforms Twilight when she transforms into a monster corrupted by Equestrian magic, in a role reversal of the first film, who then also becomes a main character alongside Sunset and her friends.
+Tasked with keeping magic out of the games to prevent accusations of cheating, she becomes suspicious of Twilight Sparkle's human world counterpart, who is a member of the rival Crystal Prep Academy Shadowbolts team and has been inadvertently draining Equestrian magic from her human friends.
+During the climax of the film, Sunset defeats and reforms Twilight when she transforms into a monster corrupted by Equestrian magic, in a role reversal of the first film, who then also becomes a main character alongside Sunset and her friends.

-In the fourth film, Sunset takes part in the school field trip to Camp Everfree where she obtains the ability to read the minds of others through physical touch as her geode power, and helps save Camp Everfree from closing.
+In the fourth film, Sunset takes part in the school field trip to Camp Everfree where she is assigned to the same tent as Twilight Sparkle.
+When mysterious events begin happening at the camp, she becomes suspicious of Timber Spruce, one of the camp counselors and Twilight's new love interest, whom she suspects of attempting to scare away the campers using the legend of Gaia Everfree to force his sister, Gloriosa Daisy, to sell the camp.
+Later, she obtains the ability to read the minds of others through physical touch, and learns that Gloriosa is the one causing the mysterious events at the camp.
+Sunset, Twilight and their friends harness the power of magical geodes to defeat Gloriosa when she transforms into a monster corrupted by Equestrian magic, after which they help organize a fundraiser that saves the camp from closing.

-In the special My Little Pony: Equestria Girls – Forgotten Friendship, Sunset suddenly becomes the object of ostracization again by the rest of the CHS student body.
+In the special My Little Pony: Equestria Girls – Forgotten Friendship, Sunset, while working as president of the school yearbook committee, suddenly becomes the object of ostracization again by the rest of the CHS student body, including the rest of the Equestria Girls.
 She returns to Equestria and reconciles with Princess Celestia who helps her and Princess Twilight research the Equestrian magic responsible, eventually learning that the memory stone, an ancient Equestrian artefact capable of erasing memories is responsible.
-Sunset works with Trixie's human counterpart to help find the memory stone, and eventually, the memory stone is destroyed and the memories of the school are restored.
+Upon returning to the human world, Sunset works with Trixie's human counterpart to help find the memory stone, and eventually, the memory stone is destroyed and the memories of the school are restored.